 If you missed the original kitchen posts, you can find them below.

 Finally, I would like to thank YOU for supporting Holland Avenue Home and allowing me to enjoy all of the opportunities that have come with writing this blog.
 I have big dreams for 2019, and I can’t wait to share them with you.
 Be sure to follow Holland Avenue Home on Instagram for daily snapshots of life and encouragement towards thoughtful homemaking.
+Want to join the Holland Avenue Home community?
+Sign up for my Newsletter, then hop over to Facebook and join the Thoughtful Homemakers group for project inspiration, an encouraging community, and behind the scenes of Holland Avenue!

 Don’t forget to save this post on Pinterest!